ShresthaRajat/mgarden/content/Cyber Security/IPS.md

 # Intrusion Protection System (IPS)
 #cyber-security #security

 Restricts access to network or system to mitigate malicious activity or policy violation.
-More active stance than [[Cyber Security/IDS]]
+More active stance than [IDS](Cyber%20Security/IDS.md)